bcgsc/ntSynt/README.md

 |1% - 10%|--block_size 1000 --indel 50000 --merge 100000 --w_rounds 250 100|
 |>10%|	--block_size 10000 --indel 100000 --merge 1000000 --w_rounds 500 250|

 Any of these parameters can be overridden by specifying them in your command.
-While these settings work generally well for the specified divergence range, we highly recommend customizing these settings for your particular requirements.
+While these settings work generally well for the associated divergence range, we highly recommend customizing them for your particular requirements.

 ## Installation